-As Paddy Power, the Irish bookmakers famous for pulling some of the most outrageous marketing stunts in the world describe themselves on their website – they’re “the marketing equivalent of running up and slapping you in the face.”
+Paddy Power, the Irish bookmakers, is famous for pulling some of the most outrageous marketing stunts in the world.
+They describe themselves on their website – “the marketing equivalent of running up and slapping you in the face.”

 But don’t take their word for it, decide for yourself.
 Here are just a few of Paddy Power’s infamous escapades – just who knows what they’ll be up to next.